-It was another day another waterfall in what is fast becoming one of my favourite towns, Boquete.
+It was another day another waterfall in what is fast becoming one of my favorite towns, Boquete.
 A few new friends picked me up from the hostel to head out on a waterfall adventure in Chiriqui.
 We were exploring the massive Cabello de Angel Waterfall, which translates to the hair of the angel.

 CABELLO DE ANGEL WATERFALL

 We drove down from Boquete to David before heading off towards the Costa Rica/Panama border.
 Cabello de Angel is right near the border, we even had to go through Panama border security in the car.
 TIP: Bring your passport.
 They weren’t keen on my Aussie driver’s license.

 The drive took about 1.5 hours total and we made it to a small house on the side of a hill.
 We parked and chatted with the local family, pet the dog, and then set off down the hill.
 There wasn’t a trail, or if there was one we weren’t on it.
 We bounded down through the fields, dodging cow shit and potholes.

 After jumping a few barbed-wire fences, we made it down to the river in about fifteen minutes.
 It was here that we could hear the sound of the howler monkeys who weren’t happy about us invading their river.
 They never came too close to us.
 I stood and watched them for about 20 minutes.
 Every time I moved position slightly, they would climb around the trees and find a little hole to view me from.
 If we made eye contact they would jump away and climb to a new vantage spot.
 We played this game for a while and eventually I managed to grab a frame of one of the monkeys before they leaped away.